-- Employers must develop a comprehensive Exposure Control Plan, including ongoing hazard assessments (more than one may be required as circumstances, hazards and risks change) when anyone is confirmed or contact with cases of COVID or after having travelled internationally. - If in-person meetings must happen, limit meetings and hold meetings outside or in a large space to allow for physical distancing of at least two metres (six feet) between people. - As much as possible, practice physical distancing between coworkers, and essential external visitors. - Food must always be protected from contamination.
-This may include ensuring guards or coverings for food, and utensils. - Employers must have written COVID-19 policies, standard operating procedures and training programs for all classifications as part of their overall occupational health and safety information programs. - Develop a method of clear and effective communication to workers because of how quickly information is changing.
-Workers need to know what to do in response to the changing working conditions. - Update the Pandemic Plan, in consultation with the Health and Safety Committee as often as necessary to protect workers.
+- Employers must develop a comprehensive Exposure Control Plan, including ongoing hazard assessments (more than one may be required as circumstances, hazards and risks change) when anyone is confirmed or in contact with cases of COVID-19 or after having travelled internationally. - If in-person meetings must happen limit meetings and hold meetings outside or in a large space to allow for physical distancing of at least two metres (six feet) between people. - As much as possible, practice physical distancing between co-workers, parents, the children in care and essential external visitors. - Boards and schools should implement a system to monitor absences and compare against usual absenteeism patterns at the school.
+Alert local health authorities about large increases in student and staff absenteeism due to respiratory illnesses. - Employers must have written COVID-19 policies, standard operating procedures and training programs for all classifications as part of their overall occupational health and safety information programs. - Develop a method of clear and effective communication to workers because of how quickly information is changing.
+Workers need to know what to do in response to the changing working conditions. - Update the Pandemic Plan, in consultation with the health and safety committee as often as necessary to protect workers